Most sales and marketing communication is boring and ineffective

 Let’s face it, when it comes to marketing, many organizations lack imagination and creative thinking.
 Their online communication to prospective customers is boring and dull!
 If you could taste words, most corporate websites, sales materials, social media and e-mail marketing would taste like cardboard.

-Much has been written about what is called “The Curse of Knowledge.”
+Much has been written about the “The Curse of Knowledge” study.
 How that term applies to your marketing efforts is this: Organizations intimately understand their own products and services but make the mistake by believing their prospective customers will easily understand what they are offering as well.

 Simplicity and clarity throughout your entire marketing communication platform is paramount.
 Understanding where your prospective customers might not understand you is critical.
 Knowing your “curse of knowledge” blind spots is key to success.
 If not addressed, those you are trying to reach might not understand you and take the appropriate action you want.

-If your prospects understood you only 1 out of 40 times, would you change what you are doing?
+If your message is understood only 1 out of 40 times, would you change what you're doing?
 Click to watch the Stanford Experiment video below...

 Does your organization have a "Purple Cow" strategy?